yjunechoe/local_recurrence/README.md

     |   repetition_trajectory_plot.png
 </pre>

 ## Scripts, and how to run them

 - `processing.R` is a processing script that grabs data from the CHILDES database and formats it for use in the `make_moving_window.R` script.
-The result of this script is provided in `data/tokens_data`, so this does not need to be ran.
+The result of this script is provided in `data/tokens_data`, so this does not need to be ran (the data is formatted in parquet, with Hive-style partitioning - it looks strange but do not touch!).

 - `make_moving_window.R` runs the moving window algorithm using the data in `data/tokens_data`.
 It outputs some images to `img/` and generates a file `data/moving_windows/moving_windows_5.rds` by default (not provided).
 The `5` in the name reflects the size of the moving window, which updates automatically if you provide a different number for the size of the moving window in the script.